 THE FOUNDING AND HISTORY OF KURO-KAI TAIJUTSU SELF DEFENCE

 He is also well versed in Emergency Care where he attended the Free State Ambulance College in 1991 obtaining a Level 4 Emergency Medical Care qualification.
-He subsequently attended a CPR workshop and Emergency Care Level 2 training.
+He subsequently qualified as a Bleeding Control Instructor (BCon) and also in Tactical Casualty Care.

 In 1997 Stephen K Hayes founded the modern day Martial Art of To Shin Do.
 When Marius stumbled upon this he was inspired by the modernized version of historical Ninjutsu, that focussed on defence against modern day threats.
 There was no club near the Free State province, with the only two clubs in SA being in Gauteng.
 Marius began studying the To Shin Do training DVD’s on his own, whilst also getting involved in JKA Shotokan Karate again.

 Marius sustained a back injury in 2006.
 Due to the 45 degree angles and low stances in Karate he had continuous trouble with his back and had to discontinue Karate training.
 With his more than 10 years experience in Karate and Self Defence, he started playing with principles taught to him in Karate & Crime Buster Self Defence and started looking at what Hatsumi Sensei and Stephen Hayes was teaching.
 He found that there was a middle way with no extreme body angles and low stances that would not be bad for his back.